rezmaleki/softvision/README.md

 Ansible
 ===========
-This part consists of a host inventory and 2 playbooks.
+This part consists of a host inventory and a playbook.

 hosts
 -------